FG approves N54bn for road linking Akwa Ibom, Cross River - Nigeria Today

 FG approves N54bn for road linking Akwa Ibom, Cross River

 The Federal Executive Council (FEC) on Wednesday approved N54 billion for the reconstruction of Odukpani Itu-Ikot Ekpene road linking Akwa Ibom and Cross River states.
-Minister of Power, Works and Housing, Babatunde Fashola, disclosed this at the end of the FEC meeting held in the Presidential Villa, Abuja.
-He stated that the road would boost […]
+The Ministers of Power, Works and Housing, Mr Babatunde Fashola, disclosed this at the end of the FEC meeting held in the Presidential Villa, Abuja.
+He stated that the road…

+The post FG approves N54bn for road linking Akwa Ibom, Cross River appeared first on The Herald Nigeria.

 Follow us on twitter @NigeriaTodayNG